redhat-cip/neutron-l3-healthcheck/README.rst

 *******
 Install
 *******
 1. Install the script on the node you want.
+You can run this script on multiple nodes at the same time.
 ::

 2. Configure /etc/quantum/l3_healthcheck.ini file: